ibm-cloud-docs/CDN/cdn-example-code.md

 This document contains example API calls and the resulting output for numerous CDN APIs.

-## General steps needed for all API calls
+## General steps that are needed for all API calls
 {: #general-steps-needed-for-all-api-calls}

 Before you begin, you must download and install the Soap Client from [https://github.com/softlayer/softlayer-api-php-client](https://github.com/softlayer/softlayer-api-php-client){:external}

   * You must get access to the SoapClient via `vendor/autoload`.
-The path is relative to where the script is run from and may need to be modified appropriately.
-In PHP the statement will look similar to this: `require_once './../vendor/autoload.php';`
+The path is relative to where the script is run from and might need to be modified.

       ```php
       require_once __DIR__.'/vendor/autoload.php';